A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Problem Setting and Related Works

 In the SISR task, the loss function is used to guide the iterative optimization process of the model by computing some kind of error.
-Meanwhile, compared with a single loss function, researchers find that a combination of multiple loss functions can better reflect the situation of image restoration.
-In this section, we will briefly introduce several commonly used loss functions.
+Meanwhile, compared with a single loss function, researchers find that combining multiple loss functions can better reflect the situation of image restoration.
+In this section, we briefly introduce several commonly used loss functions.

-\textbf{Pixel Loss}: Pixel loss is the simplest and most popular type among loss functions in SISR, which aims to measure the difference between two images on pixel basis so that these two images can converge as close as possible.
-It mainly includes the L1 loss, Mean Square Error (MSE Loss), and Charbonnier loss (a differentiable variant of L1 loss):
+\textbf{Pixel Loss}: Pixel loss is the simplest and most popular loss function in SISR, which aims to measure the difference between two images on a pixel basis so that these two images can converge as close as possible.
+It mainly includes the L1 loss, Mean Square Error (MSE) Loss, and Charbonnier loss (a differentiable variant of the L1 loss):

-where, $h$, $w$, and $c$ are the height, width, and the number of channels of the image. $\epsilon$ is a numerical stability constant, usually setting to $10^{-3}$.
-Since most mainstream image evaluation indicators are highly correlated with pixel-by-pixel differences, pixel loss is still widely sought after.
-However, the image reconstructed by this type of loss function usually lacks high-frequency details, so it is difficult to obtain excellent visual effects.
+where, $h$, $w$, and $c$ are the height, width, and the number of channels of the image. $\epsilon$ is a numerical stability constant, usually being set to $10^{-3}$.
+Since most mainstream image evaluation indicators are highly correlated with pixel-by-pixel differences, pixel loss is still widely used.
+However, the images reconstructed by this type of loss function usually lack high-frequency details and thus perform inferior in visual effects.

-\textbf{Content Loss}: Content loss is also called perceptual loss, which uses a pre-trained classification network to measure the semantic difference between images, and can be further expressed as the Euclidean distance between the high-level representations of these two images:
+\textbf{Content Loss}: Content loss is also termed perceptual loss, which uses a pre-trained classification network to measure the semantic difference between images, and can be further expressed as the Euclidean distance between the high-level representations of these two images:

-where $\phi$ represents the pre-trained classification network and $\phi_{(l)}(I_{HQ})$ represents the high-level representation extracted from the $l$ layer of the network. $h_{l}$, $w_{l}$, and $c_{l}$ are the height, width, and the number of channels of the feature map in the $l$th layer respectively.
-With this method, the visual effects of these two images can be as consistent as possible.
+where $\phi$ represents the pre-trained classification network and $\phi_{(l)}(I_{HQ})$ represents the high-level representation extracted from the $l$ layer of the network. $h_{l}$, $w_{l}$, and $c_{l}$ are the height, width, and the number of channels of the feature map in the $l$-th layer, respectively.
+By using this loss, the visual effects of these two images can be as consistent as possible.
 Among them, VGG~\cite{simonyan2014very} and ResNet~\cite{ledig2017photo} are the most commonly used pre-training classification networks.